Religion in Macau

 Religion in Macau is represented predominantly by Buddhism and Chinese folk religions.
 During the period in which the city was under Portuguese rule (1557–1999) the Catholic Church became one of the dominant faiths, but nowadays it has greatly declined.

-The Government Information Bureau reports that nearly 80% of the population practices Buddhism (mainly Mahayana).
-According to the 1991 census, the latest to collect religious data, 16.8% of the people of Macau identified as Buddhists, 6.7% as Catholics, and 61% followed other religions or none of them.
-According to another survey released in 1999, 49% of the population followed folk worship, 11% were Buddhists, and only 3% Christians.
-Meanwhile, more than two-thirds of the population went to temples occasionally.
-Another survey conducted between 2005, 2007 and 2009 has found that 30% of the population follows folk faiths, 10% are adherents of Buddhism or Taoism, 5% are Christians, and the remaining part do not declare religious adherence.
-The Pew Research Center has reported the following statistics for the year 2011: 58.9% folk religions, 17.3% Buddhism, 15.4% non religious, 7.2% Christianity, 0.2% Islam and 1% other beliefs.

-The Macau Basic Law guarantees freedom of religion and the residents of Macau have the right to practice a religion of their choice.
+Macau Basic Law guarantees freedom of religion and the residents of Macau have the right to practice a religion of their choice.
 Based on Article 3:34, "the people in Macau are free to participate in religious activities and to preach as they wish".
 In Article 3:120, "the Macau Special Administrative Region embraces the principle of freedom of religion and belief; the government will not interfere in the internal workings of a religious body or organization and the believers are free to maintain ties and to develop relationships with overseas religious organizations outside Macau".

 Religious organizations can found religious colleges or other schools, hospitals and welfare organizations in accordance with the law.
 Schools operated by religious institutions can teach their religion.
 Religious organizations have the right to use, handle, inherit and obtain financial contributions in accordance with the law.
 Their right to wealth is protected by the law.